 Let it be known that I’m not a huge tuna salad sandwich lover.
-I think the last time I had one was when the sub shop I used to frequent in college was out of turkey or something ridiculous like that and it was the next best option.
+I think the last time I had one was when the sub shop I used to frequent in college was out of turkey and it was the next best option, or something.
 It’s not that I don’t like tuna, but the thought of it combined with globs of mayonnaise, pickles, and celery just doesn’t really do it for me.
-For some folks, like Ben who makes this combo almost weekly, it does, but I don’t know, I’ve just never been able to get into it.

-THIS version though, you guys, this version is rocking my world.
-Flaky tuna is combined with bright, Mediterranean-inspired flavors like chopped kalamata olives, red onion, fresh basil, fire-roasted red peppers (yes, I did it!) and tons of tangy capers.
+Mediterranean Tuna Salad is flaky tuna is combined with bright, fresh flavors including kalamata olives, red onion, basil, fire-roasted red peppers, and tons of tangy capers.
 They are without a doubt my favorite part of the mix.
 I kept the mayo but used it sparingly.
 Just enough to keep the salad together, plus added a drizzle of fresh lemon juice to really brighten things up.

 Tuna salad is a fantastic lunch choice because it’s packed with protein to keep you full all afternoon, and super portable.
-Serve it in a fresh tomato like I’m showing here, pack it in a container then dip into it with crunchy crackers, spread it between two slices of bread, or even stuff it into a pita pocket.
-Quick, easy, fresh, healthy, and absolutely delicious.
+Serve it in a fresh tomato like I’m showing here, pack it in a container then dip into it with crunchy crackers, spread it between two slices of bread, stuff it into a pita pocket, or scoop onto fresh greens.
+Quick, easy, fresh, healthy, and absolutely delicious!

 For two lunches you’ll need 2, 5oz cans tuna packed in water.
 Drain the tuna then add it to a big bowl.